roy-harmon/UniversaLIS/README.md

-# IMMULIS
+# UniversaLIS
 An LIS system for Siemens IMMULITE, written in C#.

 ## Installation

 The project will eventually be updated to include an executable setup file.
-For now, IMMULIS (working title) can be installed by navigating to the IMMULIS.exe file using the command prompt and enter the following commands:
+For now, UniversaLIS (working title) can be installed by navigating to the IMMULIS.exe file using the command prompt and enter the following commands:

 ```bash
 installutil IMMULIS.exe